WillNickols/dinemites/README.md

 ```

 Typically, the estimated new infections and/or the total new COI are the
-key covariates of interest from a study using this type of data.
+key outcomes of interest from a study using this type of data.

-### 4.4 Data visualization {#data-visualization}
+### Data visualization {#data-visualization}

 The results can be visualized for an individual subject with
 `plot_single_subject` or for all subjects with `plot_dataset`.
 The function